yekichen/CW2025/README.md

-Tetris FX — COMP2042 Coursework
+🌟 Tetris FX — COMP2042 Coursework
 1. Overview

-This project is an enhanced and refactored version of the COMP2042 Tetris coursework, implemented using JavaFX.
+Tetris FX is a fully refactored and enhanced version of the COMP2042 Tetris coursework, built with JavaFX and modern software engineering principles.
-The game features clean architecture, improved gameplay mechanics, meaningful additions, and a fully modernised design.

-The goal of this work is to demonstrate strong software engineering principles through refactoring, feature extensions, and unit testing.
+The project demonstrates:

+Clean architecture

+Strong separation of concerns

+Meaningful gameplay improvements

+Feature extensions

+Comprehensive unit testing

+This submission goes significantly beyond the original template, delivering a polished and maintainable Tetris implementation.
 2. Refactoring Summary (Key Changes)

 This coursework required significant restructuring of the original codebase.